 AGP for clinical trials:

-Currently the IDC uses our CaptūrAGP® system for producing research AGPs.
+Currently the IDC uses a SAS® program for producing research AGPs.
 The research AGP includes a second row of statistics: Glucose Variability, Exposure and Episodes close ups.

 "It is an efficient tool in standardizing CGM and SMBG data" -Clinician

 ADA Annual Scientific Meeting in New Orleans, LA June 3-7, 2022

 - Bergenstal RM, Beck RW, Close KL, Grunberger G, Sacks DB, Kowalski A, Brown AS, Heinemann L, Aleppo G, Ryan DB, Riddlesworth TD, and Cefalu WT.
 (2018) Diabetes Care, 41:2275-2280

 - Bergenstal RM.
 (2018).
 Continuous glucose monitoring: transforming diabetes management step by step.
 Lancet , 391(10128):1334-1336.